tactics-osrs/Ownership/README.md

 1. Open PowerShell with administrative privileges.
 2. Navigate to the directory where the PowerShell script is located.
-3. Run the script by typing `.\scriptname.ps1` and pressing Enter, replacing `scriptname` with the name of the script.
+3. Run the script by typing `.\Ownership.ps1` and pressing Enter.

 ## Disclaimer